PlanePlace/Semaphorin--Modified/README.md

 It may be better for someone to rewrite the entire thing, and/or just create or use another tool

-Note: This fork has mostly only been tested on Linux.
-For macOS, try doing the [usbd trick](https://www.reddit.com/r/iphone/comments/a8jui7/tip_if_your_having_issues_charging_your_device/) (running `sudo killall -STOP -c usbd`) if your device is not getting detected properly.
-If it still does not work, maybe try the other [archived Semaphorin](https://github.com/y08wilmarchive/Semaphorin)

 ## Chart of compatibility

 | iOS         | App Store | Cydia       | Tweaks    | Respring| Cellular | Sideloadly | iTunes     |